• Products

 In the dynamic world of intraday trading, success hinges on implementing effective strategies that capitalize on market volatility.
 One such strategy that has gained traction among traders is the Open High Open Low (OHOL) strategy.
 So, what's this strategy and its features?
 Let's find out.

-A relatively simple strategy, open high open low activates a buy signal when the stock price matches its open and low values, while a sell signal is triggered when the open and high values align.
-It is applicable not only to individual stocks but also to trading in indices.
+A relatively simple strategy, open high open low, activates a buy signal when the stock price matches its open and low values, while a sell signal is triggered when the open and high values align.
+It applies not only to individual stocks but also to trading in indices.

 By accurately timing the markets, this approach aids in selecting the optimal sectors for investment or withdrawal.
 Consequently, it becomes a valuable tool for restructuring a trading portfolio to enhance overall profitability.